-If your Smart TV is unable to join a wireless network, check out our troubleshooting guide.
+If your Smart TV connectivity is unable to join a wireless network, check out our troubleshooting guide.

 Causes of Smart TV Connectivity issues